mscarey/AuthoritySpoke/docs/guides/create_holding_data.rst

 is referenced by its name “copy protection provision” instead of being repeated in its entirety.

-    >>> holdings_to_read[1]
+    >>> pprint(holdings_to_read[1])
-    {'inputs': [{'type': 'fact',
+    {'enactments': 'copyright protection provision',
-       'content': 'the Java API was independently created by the author, as opposed to copied from other works', 'anchors': 'the work was independently created by the author (as opposed to copied from other works)'}, {'type': 'fact',
+     'inputs': [{'content': 'the Java API was independently created by the author, ' 'as opposed to copied from other works', 'type': 'fact'},
-       'content': 'the Java API possessed at least some minimal degree of creativity', 'anchors': 'it possesses at least some minimal degree of creativity.'}], 'outputs': {'type': 'fact',
+                {'content': 'the Java API possessed at least some minimal degree ' 'of creativity',
-      'content': 'the Java API was an original work', 'anchors': 'Original, as the term is used in copyright'}, 'mandatory': True,
+                 'type': 'fact'}],
-     'universal': True,
+     'mandatory': True,
-     'enactments': 'copyright protection provision'}
+     'outputs': {'content': 'the Java API was an original work', 'type': 'fact'}, 'universal': True}

 There can also be an “enactments_despite” field, which identifies legislative text that doesn’t need to be present for the Rule to apply,